Camouflage and Routing by Domain via SNI Fallback

 Nginx Configuration

-Nginx will be installed through official sources.
+Nginx will be installed via the official repository.

 sudo apt install curl gnupg2 ca-certificates lsb-release